(Photos + Video) Inside Level99 at Disney Springs indoor attraction

-Lake Buena Vista, Fla. — As Disney Springs continues one of the biggest transformations in its history, another major addition is nearly ready to welcome guests.
-Level99 officially opens on Monday, June 29, 2026, and is wrapping up previews right now.
+Lake Buena Vista, Fla. — As Disney Springs continues one of the biggest transformations in its history, another major addition is now welcoming guests.
+Level99 officially opened on Monday, June 29, 2026, after multiple previews.
+And demand has been so great that operating hours are now extended!

 Inside Level99 Disney Springs photos

-Attractions Magazine is attending a hosted media preview today, June 25, as publisher Matt Roseboom and videographer Mikey get an early look inside Level99 before its official opening on June 29.
-We’ll continue updating this story throughout the day with hands-on impressions, photos, and video from the experience.
+Attractions Magazine attended a hosted media preview on, June 25, 2026 as publisher Matt Roseboom and videographer Mikey got an early look inside Level99 before its official opening on June 29.

 Located on the West Side between the M&M’S Store and City Works Eatery & Pour House, the 46,800-square-foot venue combines more than 60 interactive challenge rooms, competitive duels, scratch-made food and drinks, and an interactive art scavenger hunt.